NordLayer: Hollywood hacking scenes: facts vs. fiction

+Biggest GDPR fines study

+In October 2024, NordLayer conducted a comprehensive study analyzing the largest General Data Protection Regulation (GDPR) fines imposed since the law's implementation in 2018.
+This in-depth examination covered 10 significant cases, exploring the types of violations and the substantial fines levied on organizations, with a particular focus on sectors like technology, e-commerce, and finance.
+The report identifies common patterns of non-compliance, providing valuable insights into how businesses can better align with GDPR standards.

 Reception

-In a positive review published by TechRadar in August 2022, the reviewer wrote positively about NordLayer's interface, kill switch, private gateways, biometrics, and concluded that "NordLayer is an easy-to-use service, with simple but well-engineered quality apps, which makes it easy to secure employee access to your networks and the internet."
+In a review published by TechRadar in August 2022, the reviewer wrote positively about NordLayer's interface, kill switch, private gateways, biometrics, and concluded that "NordLayer is an easy-to-use service, with simple but well-engineered quality apps, which makes it easy to secure employee access to your networks and the internet."

-In January 2023, a favorable review by Forbes noted that NordLayer's security solutions are great for businesses "looking to monitor the security level of their company and encrypt all of their team members’ accounts through one portal".
+In January 2023, a favorable review by Forbes noted that NordLayer's security solutions are great for businesses "looking to monitor the security level of their company and encrypt all of their team members' accounts through a single portal".

+In September 2024, Emerging Tech Brew referenced NordLayer's insights into the rising number of cyberattacks on educational institutions, recognizing it as a valuable resource for organizations aiming to address these threats proactively.